 2).
 All you need is a Great Idea to be successful

-Yes, a great idea is usually the foundation of a profitable and sustainable business but even the best ideas can end up failing if they aren’t properly supported.
+Yes, a great idea is usually the foundation of a profitable and sustainable business.
+But, understand, even the best ideas can end up failing if they aren’t properly supported.

-Great ideas are fantastic but execution is by far more important, even mediocre ideas are profitable if executed properly.
+Great ideas are fantastic but execution is by far more important.
+Quite fascinating, mediocre ideas are profitable if executed properly.
 Please note that there are no million naira ideas, just million naira executions.

 This usually goes hand in hand with the misconception that all you need is a great idea.
 Entrepreneurship can be seen as a wealth-building process, if the variables involved line up to aid success.